r4victor/tenthousandmeters/content/blog/python_bts_12.md

 This counts as a concurrent server.
 You may notice, however, that it has a problem.
 Its concurrency is very limited.
 The tasks run in an interleaved manner, but their order is fixed.
 For example, if the currently scheduled task is the task that accepts new connections, tasks that handle connected clients have to wait until a new client connects.

 Another way to phrase this problem is to say that the event loop doesn't check whether socket operations will block.
-As we learned, we can fix it by adding I/O multiplexing.
+As we've learned, we can fix it by adding I/O multiplexing.
 Instead of rescheduling a task immediately after running it, the event loop should reschedule the task only when the socket that the task is waiting on becomes available for reading (or writing).
 A task can register its intention to read from or write to a socket by calling some event loop method.
 Or it can just `yield` this information to the event loop.
 Here's a version of the server that takes the latter approach:

 ```python
 # echo_06_yield_io.py